BonaAhmed/simple_shell/README.md

 Command Definition exit [n] Exit the shell, with an optional exit status, n. env Print the environment. setenv [var][value] Set an environment variable and value.
 If the variable exists, the value will be updated. unsetenv [var] Remove an environment variable. cd [dir] Change the directory. help [built-in] Read documentation for a built-in.
 Credits:

-All code written by Aregbesola Bright & Oluwafunshoalice
+All code written and published by Habibah Jibril & Ezekiel Offiong Peter

-Authors 👤 Whyte_Bryte 👤 Oluwafunshoalice

 BonaAhmed & Eazyprofiq @ ALX software engineering programme 2022.